kubewarden/rfc/rfc/0020-policy-group.md

 ### Raw policy groups

-The policy server will support [raw policy](https://docs.kubewarden.io/tutorials/writing-policies/wasi/raw-policies) groups out of the box, since the group evaluation logic is implemented in the `EvaluationEnvironment`.
+The policy server will support [raw policy](https://docs.kubewarden.io/tutorials/writing-policies/wasi/raw-policies) groups out of the box since the group evaluation logic is implemented in the `EvaluationEnvironment`.
-It will be possible to define a policy group with raw policies only, and evaluate the expression by calling the `validate_raw/<group name>` endpoint.
+It will be possible to define a policy group with raw policies only and evaluate the expression by calling the `validate_raw/<group name>` endpoint.

 ## Scaffolding